Welcome to the Dance: Content

 The ninth track on the album, titled "Young Love", was the first song contributed to the project.
 The result of a guitar jam session with Adam Messinger and Nasri, it revolves around the facets of a new-found affection, and has been noted as a musical contrast to the highly synthesized and electronic sound of the album due to its acoustic flair and singer-songwriter style.
 The group noted it the most stereotypical song on Welcome to the Dance.
 On "Too Old", the album's tenth track, the protagonist requests her lover to get his priorities in order and finally make a decision for or against a relationship with her.
 It was generally well received by music critics who noted it the "single-worthiest hit" off the album alongside "One Life".
 "Down Boy" is the only song on Welcome to the Dance not specifically created for or together with No Angels.
 Written by Tiyon Mack, Chad Roper, Le'che Martin, a demo of the composition, initially produced by Rodney "Darkchild" Jerkins, was to be recorded by some unknown artist before it was eventually handed over to Aaron Pearce.
 His re-worked version for the band features similar structures however.
 Twelfth track "Stop", another Blast/Brooks production, chronicles a woman's feelings on her decision to give her failed relationship a second try.
 Thirteenth track "Minute by Minute" features guest vocals by Nasri Atweh while Benaissa provides the female leading voice.
 Lyrically, the ballad deals with true love.
+"Say Goodbye," co-written by Nasri, had been recorded and released the year before by Canadian singer Eva Avila on her second album Give Me the Music (2008).